Hilma af Klint – A Pioneer of Modern Abstraction

 Some people are truly ahead of their time.
 Renaissance man and famed artist Leonardo da Vinci was sketching designs for a helicopter around 1505, when he was painting Mona Lisa.
 And Apple’s legendary CEO Steve Jobs actually described the iPad in 1983 – decades before it was launched.

-Taking in Hilma af Klints art – as can be done at Moderna Museet in Stockholm this spring (until May 26, 2013) and at the Venice Bienniale later this summer (until November 24, 2013) – is a physical and spiritual experience, that I cannot imagine leaves anyone untouched.
+Taking in Hilma af Klints art – as can be done at the Guggenheim Museum in New York until April 23 and later this year at Museum of Contemporary Art in Los Angeles – is a physical and spiritual experience, that I cannot imagine leaves anyone untouched.
 The large, often detailed canvases seem to glow, they speak to you in a number of languages and layers.
 The world – her world – is presented in bright orange, pale pink, midnight blue and a rainbow of other colors, often juxtaposed.
 The abstract shapes makes you think of an organic micro- (or macro-) cosmos, but present are also geometric shapes such as the equilateral triangle, the circle, the cross and the six-armed star.
 Letters and mystic signs or codes can also be found.

 In touch with masters